-Next you’ll be able to add a new website to Google’s Search Console.
-Here you just enter your website’s name and click “Add”.
+Next, you can add a new website to Google’s Search Console.
+Here you just enter your website’s name and click “Add.”

-Now, just follow the directions to add the HTML code to your website, and then click on Save.
+Now, follow the directions to add the HTML code to your website, and click on Save.
 This will take you back to Google Analytics.

 Give it some time until you can see your data.

-When it comes to using Google Analytics, go about it in a strategic way.
+When it comes to using Google Analytics, go about it strategically.
 Why?